 Events have included Paul Ricard in Southern France and a host of top UK circuits but the strain of running two challenging 35 year old Grand Prix bikes produced far too many DNFs.
 A huge crash at Oulton Park’s notorious Island Bend signalled a two year recovery for Siân and Steve took over as team rider for 2018 and the inaugural season of GP Originals.

-Siân is racing again in 2019 despite a permanent shoulder injury.
+Siân is racing again despite a permanent shoulder injury.
 Steve plans to also ride and the pair are looking for good results amongst the growing 250 and 350 field.

 Spyre has been instrumental in the start-up and development of GP Originals.
 We provide a professional standard of communication and connect the riders’ sense of camaraderie via social media channels.